 Located on Folsom St. between 1st and Fremont, the site will be home to a 55-story tower designed by starchitect Rem Koolhaas, as well as a mid-rise eight-story podium building designed by Fougeron with townhomes along Clementina.
 In total, the site will contain about 550 new homes as well as a below-ground parking garage and ground-level retail.

 The upper floors of the Rem Koolhaas designed tower will feature about 118 luxury view condominiums while the lower floors and podium building will offer 280 market-rate luxury apartments and 150 affordable rentals.
 The ground floor will feature 20,000 square feet of neighborhood serving retail space organized around an open “public paseo” that creates street-level pedestrian traffic through the block.

 Related California has partnered with the Tenderloin Neighborhood Development Corporation to develop the affordable housing portion of the site.

 Construction began in 2016 with completion anticipated in 2019 – 2020.

 Unannounced at this time.
 Pricing is typically the very last item that a developer decides upon, so we don’t expect to have this information until the sales office opens.

-Below-ground parking garage, we don’t yet have details on how many total parking spots are being created and how they will be allocated.
+Plans call for an underground parking garage.
+We don’t yet have details on how many total parking spots are being created and how they will be allocated.

-33rd floor of the tower is designated as an amenity level.
-Additional details are unannounced at this time, as this information becomes available we will update this area.
+The 33rd floor of the tower is designated as an amenity level.
+Additional details are unannounced at this time.
+As this information becomes available we will update this area.